abpwrs/ece-5490-sp19/hw/hw04-abpwrs/README.md

 Compute the physical dimensions of the cube occupied by each image.

-> TODO: Place your answers here

 > fixed_t1.nii has physical dimensions ( 240mm x 186mm  x 240mm)

 > moving_rot_newscanner_t1.nii has physical dimensions ( 240mm x 186mm  x 240mm)

 Compute the value of the center voxel in the image for both the moving and the fixed image:

-> TODO: Place your answers here:

 > fixed_t1.nii center voxel physical location:                   (120.0, 64.5, 93.0)mm

 > moving_rot_newscanner_t1.nii center voxel physical location:   (137.7, -202.3, 90.6)mm

-HINT: `GetSize()[0]/2;`
-HINT: Index types and Size types are different! `ImageType::SizeType` != `ImageType::IndexType`
-HINT: Filters are not run until the "Update()" member function is called.
-Before Update() is called, the image objects are often default values with no pixels allocated.

 ### Part 2